KoddiDev/blog-integrating-sponsored-listings/README.md

-# blog-integrate-winning-ads
+# Integrating Sponsored Listings
-Code and demo to accompany the blog article, Integrate Winning Ads into Your Product.
+Code and demo to accompany the blog article, Integrating Sponsored Listings in Your Search Results.